otavioschwanck/mood-nvim/handbook.md

 # Command mode

-On command mode `:`, you can press C-v to paste, `C-a` to go back one word, and `C-e` to go forward one word.
+On command mode `:`, you can press C-v to paste, `C-j` to go back one word, and `C-k` to go forward one word.

 ## Some useful plugins